-Priory Group is home to a diverse team of practitioners, many of whom are published and leading experts in their field.
-Our distinguished specialists are committed to providing the best care to each person who seeks support with us, and pride themselves on placing service users at the heart of their treatment, rehabilitation and education journey.
-This approach ensures that service users are allocated to the best expert for their needs and benefit from a truly bespoke programme that produces the most positive outcomes for them as individuals.
+Priory is home to an experienced team of practitioners, many of whom are published and leading experts in their field.
+Our specialists are committed to delivering the best care to each person who receives support with us, and pride themselves on placing service users at the heart of their treatment and rehabilitation journey.
+This approach ensures that service users are allocated to the best expert for their needs and benefit from a tailored programme that produces the most positive outcomes for them as individuals.

 We also ensure that our specialists engage in continuous professional development in order to guarantee that their practice is guided by the very latest research and adheres to robust National Institute for Health and Care Excellence (NICE) guidelines, and other relevant standards.

 Safety, quality and compliance

-All providers of healthcare, specialist services, education, and social care have a responsibility to strive for excellence in their services, and to identify areas for improvement.
-Our Priory promise is to deliver the highest standards of safety, quality, care, treatment and education for the people that we support.
-We are also required by law to demonstrate how we implement this promise in practice, and to show that we can achieve consistently high standards across all of our services.
+All providers of healthcare, specialist services and social care have a responsibility to strive for excellence in their services, and to identify areas for improvement.
+Our Priory promise is to deliver the highest standards of safety, quality, care and treatment for the people that we support.
+We are committed to implementing this promise in practice, and demonstrate that we are able to achieve consistently high standards across all of our services.

-Our sector is regulated by two main bodies:
+Our sector is regulated by a number of bodies:

 - The Care Quality Commission (CQC), which reports on health and adult social care services in England

-- Ofsted, which inspects and regulates services that care for children and young people, in addition to those providing education for learners of all ages
+- Ofsted, which inspects and regulates services that care for children and young people

 - Regulation and Quality Improvement Authority (RQIA)